Truck FastGet FREE EXPRESS SHIPPING for orders over $199.50

 Above first node kava plant material holds almost no kava lactones (the feel good component of kava) and whilst not unsafe to drink, it’s even more unpleasant to taste than the root structure.
 Unscrupulous Fijian kava exporters will often flesh out a kava order with what is known as “kasa” which is above ground kava plant material.
 In fact, this is one of the key reasons that kava was banned by the EU in 2001

 So how do you know you are buying quality Fijian kava.
 Well, there are two key indicators and the first one is obvious.
 It’s the price you are paying and reviews of the product.
-If you are buying Fiji kava that claims to be a premium product but is half the price of other premium Fiji Kava products, it’s almost a guarantee that this product is fleshed out with kasa or at the very least is not as promised.
+If you are buying Fiji Noble kava that claims to be a premium product but is half the price of other premium Fiji Kava products, it’s almost a guarantee that this product is fleshed out with kasa or at the very least is not as promised.

 Quality Fiji